 Children from ages 3 to 6 learn from one another in Meadow Montessori’s multi-age classroom.
 The older children serve as mentors and teachers for the younger students which helps reinforce their own educations.
 Children of all ages learn individually and in small groups, and they are able to observe, explore and interact with the different areas of the classroom.
 This freedom to learn through play helps encourage self-confidence, sharing, mutual respect and self-reliance.
 Tablets and computers are used in this classroom to encourage technological learning.

-Before and after school, older children can relax and unwind while doing artwork, computer technology and physical activities at Meadow Montessori.
+Before and after school, older children can relax and unwind while doing artwork, computer technology and physical activities.
 Assistance with homework and other enrichment activities are also available.
-Meadow Montessori also provides transportation to and from public school.
+We also provide transportation to and from public school.

 Children in all age groups benefit from Meadow Montessori’s curriculum that supports the developmental learning stages and promotes: